base/base/docs/specs/glossary.md

 In general, a deposit is an L2 transaction derived from an L1 block (by the [rollup driver]).

-While transaction deposits are notably (but not only) used to "deposit" (bridge) ETH and tokens to L2, the word *deposit* should be understood as "a transaction *deposited* to L2 from L1".
+While transaction deposits are notably (but not only) used to "deposit" (bridge) ETH and tokens to L2, the word _deposit_ should be understood as "a transaction _deposited_ to L2 from L1".

-This term *deposit* is somewhat ambiguous as these "transactions" exist at multiple levels.
+This term _deposit_ is somewhat ambiguous as these "transactions" exist at multiple levels.
 This section disambiguates all deposit-related terms.

-Notably, a *deposit* can refer to:
+Notably, a _deposit_ can refer to:

-- A [deposited transaction][deposited] (on L2) that is part of a [deposit block][deposit-block].
+- A [deposited transaction][deposited] (on L2) that is part of a deposit block.
 - A [depositing call][depositing-call] that causes a [deposited transaction][deposited] to be derived.
 - The event/log data generated by the [depositing call][depositing-call], which is what the [rollup driver] reads to derive the [deposited transaction][deposited].

-We sometimes also talk about *user deposit* which is a similar term that explicitly excludes [L1 attributes deposited transactions][l1-attr-deposit].
+We sometimes also talk about _user deposit_ which is a similar term that explicitly excludes [L1 attributes deposited transactions][l1-attr-deposit].

 Deposits are specified in the [deposits specification][deposits-spec].

-[deposits-spec]: deposits.md

 ## Deposited Transaction

 [deposited]: glossary.md#deposited-transaction

-A *deposited transaction* is a L2 transaction that was derived from L1 and included in a L2 block.
+A _deposited transaction_ is a L2 transaction that was derived from L1 and included in a L2 block.

 There are two kinds of deposited transactions: